Dallas Man In Police Custody, Told Officers 'I Killed My Family'

-DALLAS (CBSDFW.COM) –Dallas homicide detectives arrested a man Monday morning for his alleged connection to the homicides of a woman and two teenagers, police believe he’s related to although they didn’t confirm how.
+DALLAS (CBSDFW.COM) – Dallas homicide detectives arrested a man Monday morning for his alleged connection to the homicides of his wife and two teenage sons.

-The man told police he had “killed his family,” when they encountered him.
+The suspect, James Webb, 57, told police he had “killed his family.”

-The victims were found at the Rosemont apartments on John West Rd in East Dallas.
-Police said the deceased female is around 50 years old and the children are in their late teens.
+His wife and the children, age 13 and 16 were found at the Rosemont apartments on John West Rd in East Dallas on Monday morning.

+According to the arrest affidavit, Webb and his wife woke up together and by 10 a.m. an argument started after Webb complained about how noisy the kids were.

+During the argument Webb drew his handgun and shot his wife at least two times — killing her.

 “The kids get up go to school every morning, no arguing or anything like that.
 The last time I saw her she was getting groceries out the car, and the boys were helping her, and you’d never think that he would do that,” said neighbor Chanel Lockhart.